 Miss Dobson is our wellbeing and mental health lead teacher.
 She also has a Mental Health First Aid qualification.

-Mental Health Support Team)
+(previously named Mental Health Support Team)

 As well as working directly with children and young people, the team offer advice and guidance to staff members, parents and other professionals.

 Wellbeing Award for Schools

 In autumn 2020, we signed up to work towards the Wellbeing Award for Schools.
 We are very proud to have been awarded the Wellbeing Award for Schools in December 2021.

 The award report outlines that ‘the wellbeing of all is one of the central principles of the school and there is a commitment to support wellbeing across the whole school community‘.
 It goes on further to state that ‘leaders have developed a culture throughout the whole school which is supportive both of staff, pupils and their wider family‘ and that the ‘the school learning environment, both internally and externally, has been developed to support and promote the wellbeing of all: there is a very warm and nurturing atmosphere.’